 - Several Ki Attacks in Dragon Ball take this form, most notably with Frieza and Cell's Death Beam.
 And at another point in a flashback, King Vegeta attempts to use the similar Execution Beam on Broly.

 - Mobile Suit Gundam has the Solar System, effectively a futurized version of the Archimedes mirror concept: it uses tens of thousands of giant mirrors, all coordinated by computer, and has enough power to blow a chunk out of a space fortress made out of solid rock.
 Mobile Suit Gundam 0083: Stardust Memory introduces the improved Solar System II, which has much better control software and therefore doesn't require as many mirrors to achieve the same effect.

 - The alien machines in Wild's End have these as their main weapons.
 As one characters notes "Fire doesn't burn like that."

 - The Evronians of Paperinik New Adventures have their standard sidearms, the Evronguns.
 They normally drain someone's emotions, but Grrodon explains they can be set to drain someone's life energy, thus fulfilling the trope.

-- This trope receives a Shout-Out in The Crimson Badger, a Redwall fic, of all places, where Urthblood idly ponders about the possibility of creating a giant focusing lens that could incinerate an enemy army after having seen some children burn insects with a magnifying glass.
+- This trope receives a Shout-Out in The Crimson Badger of the The Urthblood Saga, a Redwall fic, of all places, where Urthblood idly ponders about the possibility of creating a giant focusing lens that could incinerate an enemy army after having seen some children burn insects with a magnifying glass.
 He never comes around to building one, however.

 - According to the Friendly Four from the Darkwing Duck fanfiction Negaverse Chronicles, the "I Have a Death Ray" plans are one of the top three most common super villain schemes they have to deal with, along with "Take Over The World By Collecting a Resource" plan and "Let's Make a Shrink Ray."